Woman's World (Katy Perry song)

 "Woman's World" is a song by American singer Katy Perry from her seventh studio album, 143 (2024).
 It was released as the lead single by Capitol Records alongside an accompanying music video on July 11, 2024.
 "Woman's World" is a bubblegum pop and dance-pop track that Perry co-wrote with Chloe Angelides, Dr. Luke, Vaughn Oliver, Aaron Joseph, and Rocco Did It Again! (the last four of whom produced it as well).

 Perry conceived of the song and its feminist message after feeling inspired by the "feminine divine", observing that the most successful songs of her career, such as "Firework" (2010) and "Roar" (2013), were "empowering" in their messaging.
 However, the song's announcement was met with mixed reactions from social media users, who criticized the involvement of Dr. Luke in the song due to singer Kesha's sexual assault allegations against him.
 Upon release, "Woman's World" was critically panned by music critics, who condemned the songwriting and production, and Dr. Luke's involvement.

 Commercially, the single reached the top 10 in Croatia and Israel, the top 30 in Slovakia and Venezuela, number 47 in the United Kingdom, number 63 in the United States, and number 65 on the Billboard Global 200 chart.
 The music video, which featured Perry dressed like Rosie the Riveter, also received complaints, and was dubbed a weak attempt at a feminist message.
 She defended the video as slapstick and satirical in intent.

+Background

+Perry co-wrote "Woman's World" with Chloe Angelides and producers Aaron Joseph, Dr. Luke, Rocco Did It Again!, and Vaughn Oliver.
+In an Apple Music 1 interview, she heard stories from listeners about how her empowerment anthems, such as "Roar" and "Firework", helped them get through tough situations. and how heavily Perry as an artist was connotated to those songs.
+"Woman's World" came about as a way to write another song in that category, but from the perspective of a mother with a connection to her "feminine divine".